whitestone-no/Cambion/src/Transports/AzureServiceBus/README.md

 ```

 ### Documentation
-Documentation for the RabbitMQ transport is available on the [Cambion documentation site](https://cambion.readthedocs.io/en/latest)
+Documentation for the AzureServiceBus transport is available on the [Cambion documentation site](https://cambion.readthedocs.io/en/latest)